Mende, Lozère: Theatres and auditoriums

 The ancient theatre of the city, established between 1890 and 1895, was replaced by a cinema.
 The main room used for the theatre is now the festival hall located at the market.
 This room, and its natural scenery of arches, is multi-cultural and is the largest in the city in terms of capacity.
 On the market lies the antirouille, a municipal building for young people and allowing everyone to have access to the internet, this building has a room to organize concerts.

 Near the market, along the Chemin Saint-Ilpide, the Urban V municipal room hosts plays, live shows, and also meetings and projections (world knowledge, for example).

-Finally as part of the redevelopment of the market (started by the installation of the intercommunal tourism office and the renovation of the Lamartine Library), an auditorium should be created behind the festival hall (the Emile-Joly Square being moved).
+Finally as part of the redevelopment of the market (started by the installation of the intercommunal tourism office and the renovation of the Lamartine Library), an auditorium should be created behind the festival hall (the Émile-Joly Square being moved).

 Museums and exhibitions

-The Ignon-Fabre Museum (or the Museum of Mende) was located on Rue de l'Epine [street of the Holy thorn], at the Hôtel de Ressouches, where there was installed the first electrification plant of the city.
+The Ignon-Fabre Museum (or the Museum of Mende) was located on Rue de l'Épine [street of the Holy thorn], at the Hôtel de Ressouches, where there was installed the first electrification plant of the city.
 It was however closed due to lack of budget.
 Before it, a museum was located in a house next to the prison.

 The Chapel of Saint-Dominique and the current Department Hall can serve as an exhibition space, as can the Chapel of the Penitents and the former consular house.

 In addition a project of the Museum of Sacred Arts, currently under study, should be installed in the Chapel of the Penitents.